jonthorell/QuizGame/README.md

 The result may be slightly misleading.
 Misleading since the start-page and the main-game uses the same html-file, and I have not found a way to get lighthouse to create a report from when the game is in progress.
 It starts there, but reverts to default values after a while.

 Even with that caveat in mind, the performance value goes up and down by just creating a new report without altering anything in the source.
 I honestly do not know how to interpret that.
+It averages at 92%.

 As can be seen in the screenshot, the best practices score is only at 92 %.